 BUT very briefly, all speakers ‘break-up’ when the wavelength they are trying to reproduce becomes small relative to the diaphragm diameter:

-At this point the speaker has stopped acted like a piston and is distorting.
+At this point the speaker has stopped acting like a piston and is distorting.
 Ideally you just wouldn’t use a drive unit in this range, but with many speaker designs, particularly 2-way’s with low order crossover slopes, you are … and you can hear it!
 There will be all sorts of phase issues in the crucial 1 – 5kHz range and it just sounds a bit odd.
 Vocals can be ill defined as your brain struggles to piece the information together.

 What BMR’s do is basically counter-balance the diaphragm where it would break up.
 The common method is to counteract the first break-up node using the mass of the surround (heavier than normal), the second (higher up the frequency range) with a mass on the rear of the diaphram and the third one (still higher) using a foam pad in the centre of the diaphragm: